Logo

 Sinclair's vivid description of filth and violence in the meat industry so shocked its readers that the book is given credit for congressional passage of tough meat-inspection laws.
 Sinclair, however, had hoped to stimulate more profound social change.
 "I aimed at the public's heart," he said, "and by accident hit it in the stomach."

-But he did reach Dorothy Day's heart.
-She had responsibility for much of the care of the newest addition to the family, John Jr., and, stirred by Sinclair's novel, she began to push his baby carriage further and further southwest, not far from the parts of the city she had once been so glad to leave behind.
-"I walked for miles, exploring interminable gray streets, fascinating in their dreary sameness, past tavern after tavern, where I envisioned such scenes as the Polish wedding party in Sinclair's story."
+But he did reach Dorothy Day’s heart.
+She had responsibility for much of the care of the newest addition to the family, John Jr., and, stirred by Sinclair’s novel, she began to push his baby carriage further and further southwest, not far from the parts of the city she had once been so glad to leave behind.
+“I walked for miles, exploring interminable gray streets, fascinating in their dreary sameness, past tavern after tavern, where I envisioned such scenes as the Polish wedding party in Sinclair’s story,” she said.

 As would be typical of Dorothy for the rest of her life, she found a kind of beauty in the midst of urban desolation.